-Born in Ashtabula, Ohio during the year of the United States Bicentennial and the advent of Rocky – Christopher James Benek grew up in the meager surroundings of Mobile Acres trailer park loving every childhood minute of it.
-A product of the Buckeye Local School System Chris completed one year at Edgewood Senior High School before transferring to Geneva High School when his family moved to the country in Austinburg, Ohio.
+Personal Narrative: Born in Ashtabula, Ohio during the year of the United States Bicentennial and the advent of Rocky – The Rev. Dr. Christopher James Benek grew up in the meager surroundings of Mobile Acres Trailer Park loving every childhood minute of it.
+A product of the Buckeye Local School System, Chris completed one year at Edgewood Senior High School before transferring to Geneva High School when his family moved to the country in Austinburg, Ohio.
 Surrounded by farms and woodlands Chris grew up in a engaging atmosphere that intrigued the imagination.

 Upon graduation, Chris enrolled at Hiram College and sought out a Pre-Law educational track, dual majoring in Political Science and History while working full time.
 He also engaged in an eclectic mix of student activities – serving as a two-sport varsity student athlete, a member of the HC Student Senate and various undergraduate clubs and organizations.
-He was elected the president of the Conservative Students Forum, the Pre Law Club, and founded the legendary Hiram College Disco Club.
-Chris was a three-year Editor-in-Chief of the Hiram College Advance, Team Captain of the Moot Court Team, and the chairman of the Campaign for Computer Expansion Committee that succeeded in prompting the College Administration to network of the entire college campus.
+He was elected the president of the the Pre-Law Club and later founded the legendary Hiram College Disco Club.
+Chris was a three-year Editor-in-Chief of the Hiram College newspaper – The Advance, Team Captain of the Moot Court Team, and the chairman of the Campaign for Computer Expansion Committee that succeeded in prompting the College Administration to network the entire college campus.

-In the midst of his Jr. Year, Chris’ Pre-Law path would change as he was introduced to the Northwest Avenue Church of Christ in Tallmadge, Ohio.
-There he would come to develop an yearning for that which is eternal, confessing his belief in Jesus Christ as Lord and Savior.
-The following summer, as he studied in the ancestral home of Russell Kirk in Mecosta, Michigan as a National Honor Fellow for the Intercollegiate Studies Institute, two faculty mentors guided Chris to seminary.
+In the midst of his Jr. Year, Chris’ pre-law path would change as he was introduced to the Northwest Avenue Church of Christ in Tallmadge, Ohio.
+There he would come to develop a yearning for that which is eternal, confessing his belief in Jesus Christ as Lord and Savior.
+The following summer – as he studied in the ancestral home of Russell Kirk in Mecosta, Michigan as a National Honor Fellow for the Intercollegiate Studies Institute – two faculty mentors guided Chris to seminary.

 In 1998, Chris enrolled at Princeton Theological Seminary where he went on to earn a Master of Divinity degree and a Master of Theology degree with a focus on Christian Ethics while working numerous part time jobs.
-Chris again became active in his local Princeton community.
-He served as a representative to the Seminary Student Government Association, as a member to the SGA Constitutional Review Committee, The Jacques Maritain Society, Seminarians for Life, and was the founder and president of Princeton Students Against Infanticide.
-Chris was an avid participant in Intramural Sports, served as a PTS assistant Web Designer, the resident Director for the PTS Center for Christian Education, and in 2001 was awarded the PTS Fellowship Prize for Religion and Society.
+Chris also became active in the local Princeton community.
+He served as a representative to the Seminary Student Government Association, as a member to the SGA Constitutional Review Committee, The Jacques Maritain Society, and was the founder and president of Princeton Students Against Infanticide.
+Chris was an avid participant in Intramural Sports, served as a PTS assistant Web Designer, the Resident Director for the PTS Center for Christian Education, and in 2001 was awarded the PTS Fellowship Prize for Religion and Society.
 For two years of his education, Chris resided in Hopewell, NJ serving Hopewell Presbyterian Church as a Jr. High Youth Group Leader while also serving First Presbyterian Church in Ridgewood, NJ (1999-2002) as the Director of Adult Education.
-It was in FPC Ridgewood where Chris would become a Presbyterian and subsequently be called to join the Presbyterian Church (USA).
+It was at FPC Ridgewood where Chris would become a Presbyterian and subsequently be called to join the Presbyterian Church (USA).

-Chris has been happily married to his wife Jeannelle for nearly a decade now.
-They have four cats and are thankful for all of the blessings that God has put in their lives.
+Chris has been happily married to his wife, Jeannelle, for thirteen years.
+They recently were blessed by having their first child – a boy.
+They have four cats and are thankful for everything that God has done in their lives.